 Ashland expects that the IPO will be consummated pursuant to a firm commitment underwriting.
 Consistent with customary practices, at the time of pricing the IPO, Valvoline and the underwriters will enter into an underwriting agreement for the sale of the Valvoline common stock to the underwriters, subject to customary limited conditions.
 As of the date of this proxy statement/prospectus, Valvoline and the underwriters are not party to an underwriting agreement and do not expect to become party to any such agreement until following the Special Meeting.
-Accordingly, the foregoing adjustments in connection with the proposed IPO reflect our base case assumptions, though actual offering size, price or proceeds could vary from these assumptions.
-For an illustration of different offering size scenarios refer to note (L) below.
+Accordingly, the foregoing adjustments in connection with the proposed IPO are provided for illustrative purposes only and are not necessarily indicative of the actual offering size, offering price or offering proceeds that Ashland Global could realize in the IPO.
+For an illustration of alternative assumptions about the offering size, price and proceeds, including a scenario illustrating the Separation with no initial public offering, refer to note (K) below.
 The IPO and its terms are subject to numerous contingencies, including satisfactory market conditions, receipts of SEC and other required approvals, the future performance of Valvoline and investors' expectations with respect to the value of Valvoline common stock.
 In addition, there is no assurance the IPO will occur even if the reorganization proposal is approved by Ashland shareholders.
 The pro forma adjustments made in connection with the IPO are calculated assuming the reorganization proposal is approved by Ashland shareholders.